gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - `boilerplate` now has a `--missing-config-action` flag that controls its behavior when run against a template folder that doesn't have a `boilerplate.yml` file.
+  - `boilerplate` now has a `--missing-config-action` flag that controls its behavior when run against a template folder that doesn&apos;t have a `boilerplate.yml` file.
 The default behavior is now to exit with an error.

 </div>